chanezon/azure-linux/docker/swarm.md

-# Provisioning a Docker Swarn cluster on Azure
+# Provisioning a Docker Swarm cluster on Azure

 ## Using docker-machine